ljw1004/csharpspec/csharp/attributes.md

 }
 ```

 `Class2` includes a call to the `M` defined in its base class.
 This call is omitted because the base method is conditional based on the presence of the symbol `DEBUG`, which is undefined.
 Thus, the method writes to the console "`Class2.M executed`" only.
-Judicious use of *pp-declaration* s can eliminate such problems.
+Judicious use of *pp_declaration*s can eliminate such problems.

 #### Conditional attribute classes

-An attribute class (§17.1) decorated with one or more `Conditional` attributes is a *__conditional attribute class__*.
+An attribute class (§17.1) decorated with one or more `Conditional` attributes is a ***conditional attribute class***.
 A conditional attribute class is thus associated with the conditional compilation symbols declared in its `Conditional` attributes.
 This example:

 ```csharp
 using System;